 Like with most things in life, the short answer to whether you should go with Shopify or WordPress is this: It depends…

-I know you hate that answer as much as I do, but hold on, with the short answer out of the way, we can now focus on the actually useful one.
-So let’s dive into the topic and see when it’s better to use Shopify over WordPress, for whom it’s going to be a better solution, and why would you even consider Shopify (or WordPress) in the first place.
+We know you hate that answer as much as we do, but hold on – with the short answer out of the way, we can now focus on the useful one.
+Let’s dive into the topic and see when it’s better to use Shopify over WordPress, for whom it’s going to be a better solution, and why would you even consider Shopify (or WordPress) in the first place.

-I’ve always been an avid WordPress fan, and my go-to advice whenever anyone needed a website for any purpose – any purpose! – was, “hey, why not WordPress?”
+We’ve always been an avid WordPress fan, and our go-to advice whenever anyone needed a website for any purpose – any purpose! – was, “Hey, why not WordPress?”

-But looking through what’s possible with Shopify and how easy it all is, even I started having second thoughts.
+Looking through what’s possible with Shopify and how easy it all is, even we started having second thoughts.

-I mean, WordPress is surely awesome as a website platform.
-It can easily cope with anything you throw at it, and make your site accessible and available for the whole world to see.
+We mean, WordPress is surely awesome as a website platform.
+It can easily cope with anything you throw at it and make your site accessible and available for the whole world to see.

-WordPress is built all around content … content that is meant to be consumed for free, more or less.
-I mean, you can publish blog posts, videos, pictures, and etc., but the main principle is that it’s all available to whoever happens to stumble upon a given URL.
+WordPress is built around content – content that is meant to be consumed for free, more or less.
+You can publish blog posts, videos, pictures, and etc., but the main principle is that it’s all available to whoever happens to stumble upon the URL.

 The reality of e-commerce stores is different.

-In other words, there’s a lot of stuff that’s different about e-commerce stores in comparison to standard publishing platforms.
+In other words, there’s a lot of stuff that’s different about e-commerce stores compared to standard publishing platforms.

-At that point, even I have to be ready to accept the fact that WordPress isn’t perfect for everything.
-Sometimes, you just need a platform that’s been purpose-built to handle an e-commerce store.
+At that point, even we have to be ready to accept the fact that WordPress isn’t perfect for everything.
+Sometimes, you just need a platform that’s been built for the purpose of handling an e-commerce store.

-In order to use Shopify, all you have to do is go to Shopify.com, and sign up for an account.
+In order to use Shopify, all you have to do is go to Shopify.com and sign up to create an account.
 Once done, you only need to go through a quick setup, and your e-commerce store is up and running.